Skip to main content

 I. GOALs of a (FIT) free independent traveler!

-The solo traveler seeks the true essence of a culture; its famous as well as tourist-ignored historical, cultural & natural wonders AND equally compelling, its ‘down-in-the-dirt’ gritty underbelly.
+The solo traveler seeks the true essence of a culture; it's famous as well as tourist-ignored historical, cultural & natural wonders AND equally compelling, its ‘down-in-the-dirt’ gritty underbelly.

 They obsessively explore the sights, smells & sounds swirling around them: Barcelona's Sagrada Familia's soaring colorful towers, an Indian street-food vendor's tantalizing aromas and an Italian village's Mediterranean shore's lapping waves.